aaravvd/portfolio/Image_Unblur/LAHVIII-project/README.md

+README:

+Creating a convoultional neural networks using tools such as pytorch and resnets to upscale an image.

 This is a project created during a Hackathon, with the challenge of completing it in under 24 hours.
 Created with Kaiden Ashvini, Rishab Jain, and Rohit Pulle

 Image-Clarification App using De-Convolutional Neural Networks: